Trisha Arlin, Builder, Liturgical Arts Working Group. She/her.

 Rabbi Rachel Barenblat, M.F.A., Founding Builder; Board member; Lead Architect, Bayit Publishing and Liturgical Arts Working Group.
 She/her.

-Rachel, a fellow of Rabbis Without Borders, was named in 2016 by the Forward as one of America’s Most Inspiring Rabbis .
-She holds dual ordination as rabbi and mashpi’ah (spiritual director).
-Since 2011 Rachel has served as spiritual leader of Congregation Beth Israel (North Adams, MA).
-She also served as past co-chair of ALEPH and interim Jewish chaplain to Williams College.
+Rachel was named in 2016 by the Forward as one of America’s Most Inspiring Rabbis.
+A fellow of Rabbis Without Borders, she holds dual ordination as rabbi and mashpi’ah (spiritual director).
+Since 2011 Rachel has served as spiritual leader of Congregation Beth Israel of the Berkshires (North Adams, MA).
+She also served as interim Jewish chaplain to Williams College and, with David Markus, as past co-chair of ALEPH.
 She holds an MFA in Writing and Literature from the Bennington Writing Seminars, and is author of six volumes of poetry, among them 70 faces: Torah poems (Phoenicia Publishing, 2011), Open My Lips (Ben Yehuda Press, 2016), Texts to the Holy (Ben Yehuda 2018), and Crossing the Sea (Phoenicia, 2020).
 Since 2003 she has blogged as The Velveteen Rabbi, and in 2008 TIME named her blog one of the top 25 sites on the internet.
 Her work has appeared in Reform Judaism, The Wisdom Daily, The Forward, and anthologies ranging from The Bloomsbury Anthology of Contemporary Jewish American Poetry (Bloomsbury) to The Women’s Seder Sourcebook (Jewish Lights).
 Her downloadable Velveteen Rabbi’s Haggadah for Pesach has been used around the world.
 She is visiting faculty at the Academy for Spiritual Formation (teaching both at two-year and at five-day retreats) and has also taught (among other places) at Beyond Walls, a writing program for clergy of many faiths at the Kenyon Institute.

 Dr. Shari Salzhauer Berkowitz, Ph.D., Builder, Bayit Publishing.
 She/her.